yasir2000/openwrt-oldwiki-md/TableOfPeripheralHardware.rst

 These fall into two categories: Many appear simply as standard USB network storage devices and may be accessed in the same manner as any USB flash memory reader; these in general are compatible.
 A few use USB as a means to control the camera itself, these may work if an application such as gphoto2 is installed to access them.

 === Audio ===
+There is a standard USB device class for USB audio and most devices will work.
+Note that some 2.4 distributions have issues with inability to use USB 1.1 audio devices if behind a USB 2.0 hub; this is a problem for use with multifunction USB docking stations and for users of devices with only one USB port connector factory-installed.

 === Telephony ===
+Various USB devices are available for use with desktop VoIP softphone applications such as Skype.
+Some of these are merely standard USB audio (or USB audio + HID) in a telephone-like package, others are proprietary and utterly incompatible.
+Oddly, the low-end devices are often the more likely units to comply with standards.

+=== Modems ===
+Some support for ADSL USB devices is provided by atm.ko - individual devices need to be tested to determine compatibility.

 === Video capture ===
 There is a standard device class for USB video, used primarily for webcams and video capture devices.
 This is supported by the video4linux drivers.